kavindu1997129/ECE570-Project/README.md

 ### Hardware Recommendation

-For best performance, it is recommended to use a **T4 GPU** on Google Colab.
+For best performance, it is recommended to use a **T4 or higher GPU** Google Colab.
 This can be set by going to `Runtime > Change runtime type` and selecting **GPU** as the hardware accelerator.

 ### Running on Google Colab